Serrated Clip Knives

 Serrated Clip Knives: Good Things To Know Before Buying

-When buying a serrated clip knife off of Amazon, eBay, or anywhere, there are some things to make sure you know before you make your purchase.
+When buying a serrated clip knife off on the Web or anywhere, there are some things to make sure you know before you make your purchase.

 - Is the knife new or used?
 While most of the knives we've seen on Amazon and eBay are new, you can occasionally find a used one.